vcr/vcr/Upgrade.md

 ## Debug Logger

-VCR 2.0 has a new configure option that will turn on a logging mode so you can get more insight into what VCR is doing, for troubleshooting
+VCR 2.0 has a new configuration option that will turn on a logging mode so you can get more insight into what VCR is doing, for troubleshooting
 purposes: